Here are some nifty and strange-but-true flight facts that I found interesting and that you may not have previously known:

 Oxygen masks dropping from above you don’t necessarily mean something is drastically wrong.
 If a plane loses cabin pressure, oxygen masks may come down to help passengers and crew breathe more easily.
 At a plane’s cruising altitude, the oxygen is so thin that a normal person may pass out within 15 to 30 seconds.
 A plane cabin is pressurized to about a 6,000 to 8,000 ft altitude, to allow people on board to breathe comfortably.
 The oxygen in the masks will usually last for upwards of 10 minutes, which should allow the pilot to descend down to a safer breathing altitude.

-Want some more?
+Want some more flight facts?
 Check out 7 Airplane & Flight Myths Debunked »